 No Substantial Change from Previous Analysis: The proposed Project would consist of the annexation of 144.8 acres into the City of Chino boundaries.
-No new development or construction would be authorized with approval of the Project.
+No new development would be authorized with approval of the Project.
 Additionally, no parks or recreational facilities are proposed as part of the Project.
 As such, the Project would not directly result in an increase in demand for park facilities and would not result in any impacts due to the construction of recreational facilities.

-Notwithstanding, residential land uses are planned for the Annexation Area by the GPU, and already allowed by the existing San Bernardino County Countywide Plan land use designations and San Bernardino County zoning district classifications that apply within the Annexation Area, and additional residential development could occur in the future.
+Notwithstanding, residential land uses are planned for the Annexation Area by the GPU (and already allowed by the existing San Bernardino County General Plan land use designations and zoning classifications) and additional residential development could occur in the future.
 Based on the analysis presented in the Project's PFS (Technical Appendix A), vacant parcels within the Annexation Area ultimately could be developed with up to 114 additional residential dwelling units, which, if developed, would increase the City's population by approximately 370 persons (SRHA, 2023, p.
 4).
-Based on the City's park standard of 3 acres of parkland per 1,000 residents, future development within the Annexation Area could result in a demand for approximately 1.11 acres of additional parkland in the City over the approximately 20-year development horizon for the Annexation Area (370 residents x 3 acres/1,000 residents = 1.11 acres).
+Based on the City's park standard of 3 acres of parkland per 1,000 residents, future development within the Annexation Area would result in a demand for approximately 1.11 acres of additional parkland in the City over the approximately 20-year development horizon for the Annexation Area (370 residents x 3 acres/1,000 residents = 1.11 acres).
 Pursuant to Chapter 3.40 (Development Impact Fees) of the City's Municipal Code, each of these dwelling units would be subject to the City's DIF, portions of which are used to provide funding for public use facilities, including recreational facilities.
 With mandatory payment of fees, combined with implementation of applicable GPU policies, impacts to parks associated with future development within the Annexation Area would be less than significant.